metapages/metaframe-markdownv2/editor/public/README.md

 # Javascript embedded in the URL: run and edit

+Run code and edit javascript code in the browser.
+No server required.

+### Longer description
 Run arbitrary user javascript modules embedded in the URL.
 Designed for [metapages](https://metapage.io) so you can connect inputs + outputs to other metaframe URLs.

 ## Javascript high level